elGordoCJRoura/elGordoCJRoura/README.md

 ## 📜 My Versatility & Experiences

-### Professional Experience
-- **Favor Delivery (Nov 2021 – Aug 2023):** Spearheaded key projects like the address screen redesign and rebuilt the credit card scanning feature with Apple’s Vision framework.
-- **Roura and Melamed (May 2011 – Present):** Facilitated IT support and at-home work solutions.
-- **Veterinary Emergency Group (Jul 2021 - Nov 2021):** Provided IT support to ensure seamless technological operations.
-- **Apple Developer Academy Enterprise Track (2018–2019):** Completed a rigorous program in Naples, Italy, focusing on enterprise development and cutting-edge Apple technologies.
-- **Kodeco Instructor (2023–Present):** Taught iOS twice, VisionOS, and slated to lead additional iOS and Apple Intelligence bootcamps.

 ### Technical Skills and Experience
 - **UIKit and Legacy Work:** Extensive experience with UIKit, starting in 2018, with expertise in traditional MVC patterns and transitioning to modern frameworks like SwiftUI.
 - **Programming Languages:** Proficient in Swift, with foundational knowledge of Java and Python.